 Osaka to Yokohama

-From Shin-Osaka Station, take the JR Tokaido Shinkansen line to Tokyo.
-The trip using a Kodama train will last around four hours or three and a half on the Hikari train.
-You may arrive at either Tokyo Station or Shinagawa Station.
-From either of these stations, take the JR Tokaido line to Yokohama Station.
+From Shin-Osaka Station, take the JR Tokaido Shinkansen line to Shin-Yokohama Station.
+The trip using a Kodama train will last 3 hours and 40 minutes on a Kodama train or 2 hours and 40 minutos on a Hikari train.
+From Shin-Yokohama Station, take the Yokohama Subway blue line to Yokohama Station (downtown).

 Getting around Yokohama city